 Andreas Ostwald.
 Coherent design always goes hand in hand with the development of technology in a very complex process.
 So in this sense there is no sharp demarcation, but everything merges into one big whole and includes construction, cultural history, behavioral habits, trend scouting plus material preferences.

 Dietlind Walger.
 With the Numo Task, as with all other Aeris products, the unique movement function can only be fulfilled by specifically developed parts.
-That is, we do not use standard components, but each individual component must be specially designed and manufactured.
+I.e. we do not use standard components, but each individual component must be specially designed and manufactured.
 Most of the components are manufactured out of so-called tools.
 These tools are like a kind of waffle iron, from which specially shaped parts made of aluminum and plastic are then produced.
-And for the newly developed SAM motion element, rubber is also used as a material.
+And rubber is also used as a material for the newly developed SAM motion element.

-Did you also focus on sustainability when developing the Aeris Numo Task ?
+Did youalso focus on the issue of sustainability when developing the Aeris Numo Task ?

 Dietlind Walger.
 The topic of sustainability must always be in focus when developing new products.
 This includes topics such as product durability, material selection, separability and transport.
 The best sustainability balance is a product that lasts a very long time, and that is always our main goal.
 That's why our products are put through their paces at TÜV during the development process.
 And all components of the chair are separable and then recyclable by type.
 For example, the aluminum for the die-cast elements is 98% recycled material.
 And with the "Cura" upholstery fabric, we use a material made from recycled PET bottles.
 What also makes us proud is the completely plastic-free packaging and the relatively low transport volume of this chair.